scottmuc/scottmuc.github.com/source/_posts/2017-02-11-irish-whiskey-appreciation.markdown

 {% img right /images/blog/whiskey/week1-notes.jpg 500 %}
 The evening started with a collection of whiskies in a circle.
 In the period of 2 hours we heard the wise words of Mark McLaughlin.
 You can instantly tell the guy is mad about whiskey.
-He does an excellent job of getting you just as excited experience the whiskey as he is.
+He does an excellent job of getting you just as excited to experience the whiskey as he is.

 To the right you can see the whiskeys I tried.